 The gastrointestinal tract provides many roles in the animal’s life.
 It is where the feed is digested, and nutrients are absorbed.
 It is also approximately 75 percent of the immune system.
 Epithelial junctions between cells, a mucous layer, immunoglobins and antimicrobial peptides all make up the intestinal defense system.
 When the barrier is disrupted, pathogens can damage the lining of the intestine and induce inflammation.
 Probiotics can impact this defense system by regulating and modulating different inflammatory processes.
 These probiotic bacteria use several different methods to support barrier formation and prevent competitive attachment of pathogens.
 Probiotics can regulate genes responsible for the tight junctions between epithelial cells within the gastrointestinal tract.
 Probiotics also increase the amount of mucous secretion in the gastrointestinal tract.
-Some probiotics are known to alter the composition of mucus, preventing pathogen binding.
+Some probiotics for dairy cattle are known to alter the composition of mucus, preventing pathogen binding.
 Many benefits come from using probiotics in animal feedings.
 Using probiotics seems to improve gut microbiota composition, immune response, nutrient digestibility and absorption animal growth, milk production, and meat quality.

 Our “O” PYK and PYK blend is a probiotic, yeast and kelp combination specifically designed to maximize digestive tract health and efficiency in all livestock.
 “O” PYK is allowed for use of organic farms – check with your local organic certifying agency for acceptance before using this or any feed supplement.